3-4 point high approach, two-space high pincer, ogeima

 - Will Black be able to close off with b and cooperate well with the upper left ?

-is a modern variant of the joseki, known as Cho Chikun's variation
+is a modern variant of the joseki, known as Cho Chikun's variation.
+The variation shown here is currently most played, but there are several other, see the link.

 The cut at is not good for White.
 If the ladder works for Black, he can cut at a to annihilate White.
 If not, he crosses under at b to give the following result.